How to join ACS 5-year estimates to custom trade area polygons

 4. Aggregate, Validate, and Export

-The final step collapses the weighted intersection segments back to the trade area level.
+Collapse the weighted intersection segments to the trade area level.
 Group by your trade area identifier and sum the weighted demographic columns.
-Before exporting, validate that aggregated totals align with expected ranges and flag any trade areas with coverage below 95% of their original area, which may indicate misaligned boundaries or missing TIGER data.
+Before exporting, validate that aggregated totals align with expected ranges and flag any trade areas with coverage below 95%, which may indicate misaligned boundaries or missing TIGER data.

 # Aggregate to trade area level